tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

 6. On the **Enter your credentials** prompt, sign in using the same account from Step 3 and select **Submit**.

     >**Note**: The username and password to login to the AVD desktop will be credentials from the domain controller user name and password created upon initial deployment.
-If you need the user email, RDP into the domain controller VM and find the user in the **Active Directory Users and Groups** and **OrgUsers**.
+When you need the user email, RDP into the domain controller VM and find the user in the **Active Directory Users and Groups** and **OrgUsers**.

     ![On the domain controller VM, you can find the username here.](images/dcusername.png)